TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 Animation can also be an important part of a website.
 Therefore, it is better to build off the content.
 You can always slow down animations so that they are not dangerous for users or distracting.

-I wrote more about this media feature and animation requirements in [post about accessibility for people with vestibular disorders and epileptic seizures](https://tatiana-fokina-blog.ru/articles/how-to-protect-users-with-epilepsy-and-vd/).
+I wrote more about this media feature and animation requirements in my <a href="/ru/articles/how-to-protect-users-with-epilepsy-and-vd">article about accessibility for people with vestibular disorders and epileptic seizures</a>.

 #### Preference-reduced-motion testing